-Geographic Limitation.
-A waiver of statewideness is requested in order to furnish services under this waiver only to individuals who reside in the following geographic areas or political subdivisions of the state.
-Specify the areas to which this waiver applies and, as applicable, the phase-in schedule of the waiver by geographic area:

-Limited Implementation of Participant-Direction.
-A waiver of statewideness is requested in order to make participant-direction of services as specified in Appendix E available only to individuals who reside in the following geographic areas or political subdivisions of the state.
-Participants who reside in these areas may elect to direct their services as provided by the state or receive comparable services through the service delivery methods that are in effect elsewhere in the state.

-Specify the areas of the state affected by this waiver and, as applicable, the phase-in schedule of the waiver by geographic area:
+Specify the areas to v geographic area: which this waiver applies and, as applicable, the phase-in schedule of the waiver by - ation of Participant-Direction.
+A waiver of statewideness is requested in order to make of services as specified in Appendix E available only to individuals who reside in the to direct their service c areas or political subdivisions of the state.
+Participants who reside in these areas may elect s as provided by the state or receive comparable services through the service delivery ffect elsewhere in the state. the state affected by this waiver and, as applicable, the phase-in schedule of the waiver by only to individuals who reside in the following geographic areas or political subdivisions of the state.